MetaFam/metagame-wiki/docs/Guilding/metasys.md

 title: 🕋 MetaSys
 ---

+# 🤔 Why MetaSys?
+If you're going to build a better future, you should probably build it in a decentralized way or else it likely won't end up much better.

 # 😬 DAOs - not quite there yet

-We weren’t really happy with how DAOs currently work.
+We weren’t happy with the way DAOs currently work.

 They are pretty much command & control based, with commands simply being given by token holders rather than CEOs.